 Notes.
 Estimation results of Equation (16).
 Standard errors in parentheses.
-The estimation is conducted with HS10 product-year fixed effects.
-All standard errors are simultaneously clustered by product-year and by origin-product, which is akin to the correction proposed by Adao et al. (2019).
+The estimation is conducted with HS10 productyear fixed effects.
+All standard errors are simultaneously clustered by product-year and by origin-product, which is akin to the correction proposed by Adao, Kolesár, and Morales (2019).
 The weak identification test statistics is the F statistics from the Kleibergen-Paap Wald test for weak identification of all instrumented variables.
-The test for over-identification is not reported due to the pitfalls of the standard over-identification Sargan-Hansen J test in the multi-dimensional large datasets pointed by Angrist et al. (1996).
+The test for over-identification is not reported due to the pitfalls of the standard over-identification Sargan-Hansen J test in the multi-dimensional large datasets pointed by Angrist, Imbens, and Rubin (1996).